-The COVID-19 Compliance Officer instructs the individual who tested positive (case) to follow the COVID-19 Home Isolation Instructions and informs the case that DPH will contact the case directly to collect additional information and issue Health Officer Order for isolation.
+The COVID-19 Compliance Officer instructs the individual who tested positive (case) to follow the COVID-19 Home Isolation Instructions and informs the case that LACDPH will contact the case directly to collect additional information and issue Health Officer Order for isolation.

 The COVID-19 Compliance Officer works with the case to identify close contacts and notifies the contacts to quarantine at home and test for COVID-19 five or more days after exposure.
-The contacts will also be contacted by DPH directly to collect additional information and issue Health Officer Order for quarantine.
+The contacts will also be contacted by LACDPH directly to collect additional information and issue Health Officer Order for quarantine.

-The School COVID-19 Compliance Officer submits the list of exposed individuals to LACDPH using the COVID-19 Case and Contact Line List for the Educational Sector within one business day of notification of a laboratory confirmed COVID-19 case.
-This information will be transmitted to LACDPH via email to ACDC-Education@ph.lacounty.gov and copied to the Community Engagement team at CE-leads@lausd.net.
+The School COVID-19 Compliance Officer must update the list of exposed individuals daily on the COVID-19 Case and Contact Line List for the Educational Sector of all laboratory confirmed COVID-19 cases.
+This information will be maintained at the site and transmitted to LACDPH via email to ACDC-Education@ph.lacounty.gov and copied to the Community Engagement team at CE- Leads@lausd.net when requested by LACDPH.

 The Compliance Officer notifies the principal of all positive cases.
-The Principal will provide a notice to all employees, their union representatives and independent contracts who may have had a COVID-19 exposure within one business day.
-This notice of potential exposure may not reveal any personal identifying information of the COVID-19 case.
+The Principal will provide a notice to all employees, their union representatives and all other employers that were on the worksite during the infectious period who may have had a COVID-19 exposure within one business day.
+This notice of potential exposure will not reveal any personal identifying information of the COVID-19 case.
 Personal information of COVID-19 cases or persons with COVID-19 symptoms shall be kept confidential.

 The District has a dedicated Community Engagement team who will contact each person who receives a positive test result (case) through the District's testing program, as well as those who may have been exposed to the case.
 Employees or students who test positive will receive a link to view their test result with instructions to isolate immediately.
 The Community Engagement team will call the individual and provide isolation instructions.
-In addition to the list submitted by the Compliance Officer, the

-Community Engagement team will also contact household members, employees, and students who may have been in contact with a positive case, provide quarantine instructions and refer them for a test.
+In addition to the list submitted by the Compliance Officer, the Community Engagement team will also contact household members, employees, and students who may have been in contact with a positive case, provide quarantine instructions and refer them for a test.